One Month of Quinn Evelyn

 Gaia Nipple Balm – Most of my friends are Mums already so I got given some very handy gifts for my baby shower, including this balm.
 I use this religiously after each feed and I believe it has saved my nipples.
 I love that it is organic and that I don’t need to remove it before feeding.

 Haaka pump – My friend told me about this very affordable silicone pump, which has been so useful this past month.
+When I’m feeding Quinn I place the Haaka on the other breast to collect the milk that would just leak into the breast pad.
+It’s a win win!
 I’ve managed to collect several mls of milk to freeze for a later date!

 Lactation cookies and balls – I was lucky enough to have friends deliver me some delicious home made breastfeeding cookies and balls as well as plenty of Lactation Station cookies!
 I have a sweet tooth in general and when food can benefit my milk supply too, it’s a win win!